 A recent survey found that only half of Americans see an eye care professional on a regular basis.
 We understand — we all lead busy lives.
-But it's important to set aside time for an eye exam.
-For 2020: Year of the Eye, the American Academy of Ophthalmology presents 20 reasons to see an ophthalmologist.
+But it's important to set aside time for an eye exam and to know the difference between types of eye care providers.
+Here are 20 reasons to see an ophthalmologist, the only eye care provider with advanced medical training.

 Why an ophthalmologist?